 Snow White and the Seven Dwarfs (1937)|

-Courvoisier cel of Snow White, the Prince from Snow White and some dwarfs.
+Courvoisier cel of Snow White and some animals.

 Snow White if swept up and away by her animal friends in this gorgeous Courvoisier set-up.
 This lovely piece teems with production art: birds, vines, a deer, a turtle, and a full character of Snow White!